 Yep, we got married.
 Yes, I married the love of my life.
 Yes, yes, we had a helicopter wedding and it was amazing.
 But none of that is the ‘it’ of the ‘did it’.
 The important thing to note is that we actually made it on the helicopter for the ceremony.

-“Um, yeah, duh, we know.
-It was ALL over Facebook,” you’re saying to yourselves.
+“Um, yeah, duh, we know.” you’re saying to yourselves.
 But seriously, this is a case of there’s more to the story.
 Do you know how hard it is to actually get married in a helicopter when you are, ahem, over a certain weight?
 Did you know that there even was a weight limit?

 This past Christmas, Michael surprised me with an awesome gift.
 He had purchased the helicopter wedding package that we had talked about and thought over for months.